trufflesuite/drizzle/packages/drizzle-react/README.md

    }
    ```

 1. Wrap your app with `DrizzleProvider` and pass in an `options` object.
+You can also pass in your existing `store`.
+[See our documentation for more information on using an existing Redux store](http://truffleframework.com/docs/drizzle/using-an-existing-redux-store).
    ```javascript
    <DrizzleProvider options={options}>
      <App />